ONU launches the "Campaign for Engineering: Building Impact at ONU" to build a new home on campus.

 In many ways, the building’s resources will reflect the ONU engineering educational experience by providing students with opportunities for high-impact learning opportunities.

-The new building will provide a welcoming and collaborative learning environment for the college’s engineering and computer science students,” said Eric Baumgartner, dean of the T.J.
+The new building will provide a welcoming and collaborative learning environment for the college’s engineering and computer science students,” said Eric Baumgartner, former dean of the T.J.
 Smull College of Engineering.
 “We are looking forward to the opportunity to engage with our students in this new facility by giving them the tools they need to succeed through small classes, practical experiences and supportive faculty interactions.

 The new facility will be able to accommodate 600 students and will include more than 10,000 square feet of large-scale project and design space for capstone projects, competitive design projects and other direct industry engagement.